ihasanreza/data_science/README.md

 Accuracy, Precision, Recall, and F1 score have been also calculated.

 <h1>Python_classes_Numpy_arrays_Pandas_manipulation.ipynb & Data_manipulation_and_visualization.ipynb</h1>
-These two notebooks deal with the use of Python to implement the concepts of:
+These two notebooks deal with the use of Python to implement the concept of:

 1. Classes
 2. Numpy arrays